- Key Facts

 Questions for Discussion

-- Is there a right to healthcare?
+- Is there a right to healthcare and health insurance?
 If so, what is the best way to secure that right?

 - Which should be a higher priority for policymakers?
 Increasing insurance coverage rates, controlling healthcare costs, or improving the quality of medicine?